ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 KER-IOV-005|Missing input parameter - identity/localAdministrativeAuthority|If localAdministrativeAuthority attribute is not found in the identity request
-KER-IOV-005|Missing input parameter - identity/postalCode|If postalCode attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/CNIENumber|If CNIENumber attribute is not found in the identity request
+KER-IOV-005|Missing input parameter - identity/postalCode|If postalCode attribute is not found in the identity request KER-IOV-005|Missing input parameter - identity/CNIENumber|If CNIENumber attribute is not found in the identity request KER-IOV-004|Invalid input parameter - identity/phone|If phone attribute is found but it's value is empty or invalid KER-IOV-004|Invalid input parameter - identity/email|If email attribute is found but it's value is empty or invalid

 ### PUT /applications/{preRegistrationId}
 This request is used to update pre-registration's demographic details by providing pre-registration id in the path parameter and updated demographic details in request body.